Mexico’s drought reaches critical levels as lakes dry up

 “Fishing is the same, but the real impact will be on the people in Mexico City, who are going to get less water,” Angeles Hernandez said.

-Further to the west, in Michoacan state, the country is at risk of losing its second-largest lake, Lake Cuitzeo, where about 70% of the lake bed is now dry.
-The main culprit is drought, but residents say that roads built across the shallow lake and diversion of water for human use have also played a role.
+Farther to the west, in Michoacan state, the country is at risk of losing its second-largest lake, Lake Cuitzeo.
+About 75% of the lake bed is now dry, said Alberto Gómez-Tagle, a biologist and researcher who chairs the Natural Resources Institute of the University of Michoacán.

+Gómez-Tagle said that deforestation, roads built across the shallow lake and diversion of water for human use have played a role, but three extremely dry years have left the lake a dusty plain.

 Michoacan Gov. Silvano Aureoles said so much of the lake has dried up that shoreline communities now suffer dust storms.
-He said communities might have to start planting vegetation on the lake bed to prevent them.
+He said communities might have to start planting vegetation on the lake bed to prevent the storms.

 In a petition to the government, residents of communities around the lake said only six of 19 fish species once present in Cuitzeo now remain.
 They said the dust storms had caused tens of thousands of respiratory and intestinal infections among local residents.